mark-sed/gal-project/README.md

 * Vertex 4 can have any color.

 # Benchmark
 Benchmark is speciall mode of the app, in which algorithms can be evaluated.
 For statistics visualisation, use script `evaluate.py`.
 This script is described below.
+Line charts from documentation was generated using `evaluate.py` module by script `plot_doc.py`.
+Creation of input csv for benchmarking was automatized by script `csv_creator.py`.

 ## Input file format
 Benchmark input file uses csv format, where lines are options for one benchmarking.
 Each file must define these values oin given order: